fairSIM/fairSIM-VIGOR/org/fairsim/transport/header-definition.md

 40	int16	pos0	Position in z-plane
-42	int16	pos1	Position in color (typically: use exitation wavelength) 44	int32	pos2	Position in time
+42	int16	pos1	Position in color (typically: use exitation wavelength) 44	int32	pos2	Position in time (integer, not stamp)

-48	80bytes	reserved for extension (zero when send, ignored when received)
+48	int64	cam-time    Timestamp (see below) camera
+56	int64	cap-time    Timestamp (see below) capture computer 64	int64	rec-time    Timestamp (see below) receiving / storing computer

+72	56 bytes    unused, for later upgrade

 128	start payload, bytes: length*sizeof(datatype of pixel data)

+## Timestamp

+Timestamps are in integer microseconds since epoch.
+Both "0x0000000000000000" as "0xFFffFFffFFffFFff" must be read as "timestamp not available".
+Multiple timestamps are saved to avoid synchronization issues.

 ## Datatypes of pixel data (vers.
 1)